Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 Cadence is what makes ownership real:

-• A short list of outcomes that matter this quarter
+Clear thresholds for escalation - A short list of outcomes that matter this quarter

-Mini-case (inside the correction): The CEO is the default owner.
+Mini-case: the CEO is the default owner

-In a founder-led manufacturing company, any cross-functional decision rolled uphill.
 Leaders waited for the CEO to confirm priorities, settle tradeoffs, or bless resourcing.
-The CEO was decisive.
-The team was capable.
-But the system trained everyone to escalate.

 The result was predictable: decisions bottlenecked, meetings multiplied, and execution slowed—while everyone stayed fully booked.

-The correction wasn’t “delegate more.”
 It was a 30-day CEO off-ramp.

-• Define decision rights explicitly (who decides, who inputs, who executes)
+Define decision rights explicitly (who decides, who inputs, who executes)

-• Set escalation thresholds (risk, dollars, customer impact)
+Set escalation thresholds (risk, dollars, customer impact)

-• CEO only re-enters when a decision crosses the threshold
+CEO only re-enters when a decision crosses the threshold

 Within weeks, leaders stopped performing alignment and started making decisions.